Previous “Lists” posts

 Apparently, I used it $0.00 worth.

-I don’t shop at Target very often, but I’ve certain spent a bit of money there in the past three years, That said, I’ve also never done anything to make sure my reward information is linked to those few purchases I did make.
+I don’t shop at Target very often, but I’ve certainly spent a bit of money there in the past three years, That said, I’ve also never done anything to make sure my reward information is linked to those few purchases I did make.
 Nevertheless!
 Despite my obvious disinterest (or perhaps because of it), each year Target emails me near my birthday with this offer:

 A 5% discount from Target